 - Harley Quinn calls The Joker "Mistah J" and "Puddin'."

-- In a fanfiction about the Batfamily, Jason calls Damian "baby bird" and "little bird".
-He has called Dick "Dickie Bird" in canon.
+- Jason Todd has called Dick "Dickie Bird" in canon.

 - In a fit of karma, Jason's Red Hood and the Outlaws co-star, Roy Harper, calls him "Jaybird."

 - In a possibly darker sense of this, its common for Joker to call Batman "Batsy".
 Given who the Joker is, Batman likely doesn't enjoy being called it.

 - Babara Gordon, AKA Batgirl/Oracle, tends to get called either "Babs" or "Barb" by the Robins, especially Tim, Dick, and Steph.